There is a long running discussion on whether the product manager (PM) and the product owner (PO) should be the same person, or two different persons.

 McKinsey have done a study of how PMs split their time, across different activities:

-It is clear that there are indeed many different activities that they are expected to do, and that it is hard to make time to do them all.
+It is clear that there are indeed many different activities that they are expected to do, and that it is hard to make time to do them all, not to speak of learning all the wide array of product management skills required.

 A messy, iterative process with many artefacts and stakeholders